-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the Clinton County Educational Center.
-The AER addresses the complex reporting information required by federal and state laws.
-The school's report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Vicki O'Rourke or Lance Siegwald for assistance.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2017-18 educational progress for the Educational Center and our schools.
+The AER addresses the complex reporting information required by federal and some requirements of state laws.
+Our staff is available to help you understand this information.
+Please contact Lance Siegwald at 989-224-6831 for help if you need assistance.